New Tricks for Estimating Gradients of Expectations: Hilbert-Sobolev-Laplace Gradient Estimator

 and

-where the underbrace is expounded upon in the following \autoref{sec:laplaceidentity}.
-Note that we needed only consider the diversification between the log-derivative estimator associated with (in the notation of the previous \autoref{sec:hsl:definition}) a single $x_i$ and the associated Hilber-Sobolev-Laplace term associated with a single perturbation $x_{i,j}$ of that point.
+where the underbrace is expounded upon in the following \sref{Appendix}{sec:laplaceidentity}.
+Note that we needed only consider the diversification between the log-derivative estimator associated with (in the notation of the previous \sref{Appendix}{sec:hsl:definition}) a single $x_i$ and the associated Hilbert-Sobolev-Laplace term associated with a single perturbation $x_{i,j}$ of that point.

-Hence while it is tempting to choose \eqref{eqn:hslproposal} in order to obtain the convenient looking \eqref{eqn:hsl:univariate}, this estimator is essentially just a noisy version the log-derivative estimator, and we cannot reduce the variance by mixing it with the log-derivative estimator.
+Hence while it is tempting to choose \eqref{eqn:hslproposal} in order to obtain the convenient looking \eqref{eqn:hsl:univariate}, this estimator is essentially just a noisy version the log-derivative estimator, and we cannot reduce the variance by taking a convex combination of the two.